Numelon-Softworks/ThreatenGL/README-modrinth.md

 # 🤬 ThreatenGL
 Welcome to ThreatenGL!

 ThreatenGL is a Minecraft mod that takes a stand against the outdated OpenGL version 3.2, ***threatening*** Minecraft to use the more modern version 4.6.
-This change can potentially boost performance and make the most of your hardware's capabilities.
+This mod aims to explore the effects of this change.

 > Minecraft: "please... anything but that!" 😰
 >